jalho/rustctl/docs/running-a-debian-virtual-machine-on-arch-linux.typ

   ```
 ]

-== Take snapshots of a shut off VM, and revert a VM to a snapshot
+== Take Snapshots Of a Shut Off VM, And Revert a VM To a Snapshot

 #block(fill: global_block_fill, inset: global_block_inset)[
   ```